Sex Toy Reviews

 This outfit/costume/lingerie (available from sex toy retailer MyPleasure) looks so much better in pictures than it does in person.. it’s ridiculous.

 First, let me outline the few good things about this piece.
 I like the cut.
 It’s a chemise that’s ruched directly down the front.
-This texture makes me feel less self conscious so I like it.
-The halter is flattering on the boobs and I like how they looked when it was tied.
+This texture makes me feel less self-conscious, so I like it.
+The halter is flattering on the boobs, and I like how they looked when it was tied.
 The tie halter means this will better fit a variety of chest sizes; however, it’s intended for the bustier of us.
-The idea of a devil costume as a chemise works quite well and there’s feminine ruffles around the halter ties and bottom hem.
+The idea of a devil costume as a chemise works quite well, and there are feminine ruffles around the halter ties and bottom hem.
 The stitching all seems secure.
 The mesh is fine and soft and stretches nicely.
-I did order mine in the “Queen” size and it fits loosely so it’s good for 1x-2x, I’d suggest.
+I did order mine in the “Queen” size, and it fits loosely, so it’s good for 1x-2x, I’d suggest.

 The horns, on the other hand, are a complete failure.
 They consist of horn-shaped mesh over plastic “bones” all attached to a string headband.
 You know, the type you tie under your hair?
 The worst kind there is.
 For the life of me, I cannot manage to make them stick up.
 They always lie flat.
 I don’t think I’m going out on a limb when I suggest the publicity image uses an entirely different headpiece.
 Sorry.

 Tip of the tailThe outfit is more sheer in person than the image suggests.
-This isn’t a bad thing per se but I wouldn’t wear this outside the bedroom.
-There’s actually double layers of mesh over the cups so it’s slightly less sheer.
+This isn’t a bad thing per se, but I wouldn’t wear it outside the bedroom.
+There are actually double layers of mesh over the cups, so it’s slightly less sheer.
 I like that..
 Except, the outside layer of mesh seems to be really loose to the cups look saggy.
-I would probably notice more than a lover but it feels unflattering on my C-cups.
-Larger breasts women will fill it out a little better but a single layer of stretchy mesh would solve the problem.
+I would probably notice more than a lover, but it feels unflattering on my C-cups.
+Larger breasted folks will fill it out a little better but a single layer of stretchy mesh would solve the problem.

 There’s not much to say about the included G-string.
 It seems to run large, even for the queen size.
 It’s mesh and elastic and forgettable.

-If you simply want to add some spice to the bedroom, you can certainly concoct a fun little scene out of the Sinner’s Paradise lingerie costume but if you want a real costume, look for something higher quality.
+If you simply want to add some spice to the bedroom, you can certainly concoct a fun little scene out of the Sinner’s Paradise lingerie costume, but if you want a real costume, look for something of higher quality.

 2 Comments